maxtaco/purepack/README.md

 purepack
 ========

-A pure CoffeeScript implemented of Msgpack.
+A pure CoffeeScript implementation of Msgpack.

 We've made one addition to the spec.
 When reserved byte `0xc4` prefaces a raw string, the subsequent value is to be interepreted as raw bytes, and